input-output-hk/cardano-engineering-handbook/README.md

 This is the source repository the [Cardano Engineering Handbook](), a comprehensive resource about the development process of the Cardano core components that form the Cardano network.

-The purpose of this handbook is to document the various practices that are part of the development practice
+The purpose of this handbook is to document the various practices that form the development lifecycle of software within the Cardano community.